Two Simple Methods for Slicing a Mango!

 Cheek cuts Cut the mango in half lengthwise, stem end up, and use a small paring knife to remove the right and left cheeks.

-Chopping the fruit into cubes Chopping the mango cheeks to the desired size involves placing them flat-side down on a cutting board.
+Chop the fruit into small pieces.
+Chopping the mango cheeks to the desired size involves placing them flat-side down on a cutting board.

 The mango must have the excess flesh removed from around the pit.
 Scoop out the pit and dice up the remaining edible flesh.